USD ($)

 3. Message Switching: An older form of data transmission, message switching sends the entire message from sender to receiver, rather than breaking it into packets.

-Why is the Switching Concept Important?
+Why is Network Switching Important?

 Advantages of Switching